 JACK BUSH "YELLOW MARK" SERIGRAPH, 1971

-Unlike some of the other color-field artists, Bush only realized a small number of prints during his lifetime.
+However unlike many of his American contemporaries, Bush only realized a small number of multiples during his lifetime.

 Note the nuanced grey background.
 Bush devised this layered technique, first realized on large-scale canvases, with sponges.
-Several similar works from this era are now on display at the McMichael Canadian Art Collection as part of the exhibit "Jack Bush: In the Studio" (which runs until January 2017).
+Several similar works from this era were recently on display at the McMichael Canadian Art Collection as part of the exhibit "Jack Bush: In the Studio".
 Click here to learn more about this period from the curator of the exhibition.

 From an edition of 100